Article 19 Of C155 And Recommendation 16 Of R164

 • (d) report forthwith to their immediate supervisor any situation which they have reason to believe could present a hazard and which they cannot themselves correct;

-• (e) report any accident or injury to health which arises in the course of or in connection with work.
+• (e) report any accident or injury to health that arises in the course of or in connection with work.

 Also Read: